leogx9r/DiscordCrypt/README.md

 Contributions are welcome!
 Be sure to read [our guidelines](CONTRIBUTING.md) before submitting
     your changes.

-Also, while this project is licensed under the MIT, if you feel generous and wish to buy the
+Also, while this project is licensed under GPL, if you feel generous and wish to buy the
     creators and maintainers coffee, we'll happily accept.